subashcs/learn-react/day_3_4/COMPONENTS.md

    2. See https://react.dev/reference/react/Component to learn about component and component life cycle.
    3. The `this` object is used to access state, context and other APIs.

-### Class Component Lifecycle Methods:

-These methods are still available for class components, but they are not be the preferred approach for new React development.
-They are also called in the order they are listed while rendering.

-   1. constructor(props):
-   Used for initializing state and binding event handlers.
-   2. static getDerivedStateFromProps(props, state): (Optional)
-   Updates state based on changes in props.
-Rarely used in favor of useEffect with dependency array.
-   3. componentDidMount():
-   Invoked after the component mounts (inserts) into the DOM.
-Used for side effects like data fetching or subscriptions.
-   4. shouldComponentUpdate(nextProps, nextState): (Optional)
-   Controls whether the component should re-render based on upcoming props and state.
-Rarely used in modern practice.
-   5. getSnapshotBeforeUpdate(prevProps, prevState): (Optional)
-   Captures a snapshot of the DOM right before the update for potential use in componentDidUpdate.
-   6. componentDidUpdate(prevProps, prevState, snapshot):
-   Invoked after the component updates.
-Used for side effects that depend on state or props changes.
-   7. componentWillUnmount():
-   Invoked when the component is about to be unmounted (removed) from the DOM.
-Used for cleaning up subscriptions or timers.

 ## Functional Component
    1. Components using normal JavaScript function definition are Functional Components